Daniel-Warner-X/notebook-ux-review/README.md

     ```bash
     npm run dev
     ```
-7. Open in Browser
-   Navigate to the provided address.
+7. Open in a browser and navigate to the provided address.
 You can now drag and drop `.ipynb` files into the left panel to test the review functionality locally.